 Easyshare Software v6.0

-is coming in May.
+The new Kodak Easyshare v6.0 software is coming in May.
 The software provides digital image storage and cataloging features for Mac and PC users, and offers a way for users to organize, print and share their digital photos with others.

 The new release features an improved user interface, photo card printing that lets your pictures get turned into invitations and anouncements, and more.